 Myth 12: You should walk with weights.

 Walking is an enjoyable form of exercise, and regular activity is the most important element of any fitness routine.
 Don’t allow myths to get in the way of your progress and make a once enjoyable activity something you dread.
-To learn more facts about fitness walking, great tips, and health benefits; visit our blog today.
-And if you still haven’t downloaded the Pacer App yet, give it a try for free on Android or iOS.
+If you haven’t downloaded the Pacer app yet, download Pacer for free (on mobile)!
+You can also check out our website (mobile or desktop) or follow our blog for more great walking and healthy lifestyle tips.